Los Angeles Nursing Home Abuse and Negligence Attorneys

 - Physical therapy

 - Future medical care

 Non-economic damages – California courts recognize that injury victims suffer non-monetary harms, many of which drastically reduce their quality of life, and that victims deserve compensation for these damages.
 For example, you or your loved one might be able to request compensation for:

 - Physical pain and suffering

 - Emotional distress, including depression, fear, grief, anxiety, and sleeplessness

 - Lost enjoyment of life

 - Permanent cognitive or physical impairments caused by injuries

-If you suspect that a loved one suffered from nursing home abuse or neglect, please do not hesitate to contact us online or call (310) 576-1200.
-Our personal injury lawyers handle nursing home abuse cases throughout Southern California, including Los Angeles, Santa Ana, Irvine, and Orange County.
-Call for your free case evaluation today to learn more.
+If you suspect a loved one suffered from nursing home abuse or neglect, please do not hesitate to contact us online or call (866) 634-4525.
+Our personal injury lawyers handle nursing home abuse cases in Los Angeles and throughout Southern California.

 Their Story & Get The Compensation They Deserve